yasinzaii/WF-VAE/README.md

 ## Generation

-We used WF-VAE to pretrain on flow model, achieving good generation results.
+We use WF-VAE to pretrain on flow model, achieving good generation results.

 <table>
   <tbody>